-2.2.6 Kickapoo device was fired on Aomon and resulted only in heavy local contamination.
-Tower sites for the Mohawk device on Eberiru and the Inca device on Rujoru were not materially affected.
+2.2.6-The device was fired on Aomon and resulted only in heavy local contamination.
+Tower sites for the device on Eberiru and the device on Rujoru were not materially affected.
 Survey results are shown in Fig. 2.6.
-Significant [contamination resulted from the shot, requiring the establishment of a special check point and personnel-decontamination facilities on the south end of Aomon in order to facilitate recovery operations.
+Significant alpha (plutonium) contamination resulted from the shot, requiring the establishment of a special check point and personnel-decontamination facilities on the south end of Aomon in order to facilitate recovery operations.
 During these operations extreme precautions were necessary, and certain of the operations required the use of supplied-air breathing apparatus by welders, as for example, when cutting torches were used on pipe sections.

-2.2.7-The Osage device, air-dropped and detonated at 70° ft over central Runit, produced no significant contamination.
-The pro-entry survey showed that no detailed survey was required and that recovery operations could proceed without difficulty.
+2.2.7 - The second air-dropped and detonated at 700 ft over central Runit, produced no significant contamination.
+The pre-entry survey showed that no detailed survey was required and that recovery operations could proceed without difficulty.

-2.2.8-The Inca device, fired on Rujoru, produced heavy local contamination on the show island.
+2.2.8 fired on Rujoru, produced heavy local contamination on the shot island.
 Contamination on the adjacent island of Eberiru